Distractor-free Generalizable 3D Gaussian Splatting: Related Works

-\textbf{Heuristics-based approaches} employ handcrafted statistical metrics to distinguish distractor, emphasizing robustness and uncertainty analysis~\cite{sabour2023robustnerf, goli2024bayes,ungermann2024robust}.
+It focuses on accurately reconstructing a \textit{specific} static scene while mitigating the impact of distractor~\citep{Ren2024NeRF} (or transient objects~\citep{sabour2023robustnerf}).
+As a pioneering work, NeRF-W~\citep{martin2021nerf} introduces additional embeddings to represent and eliminate transient objects in unstructured photo collections.
+Following a similar setting, subsequent works focus on mitigating the impact of distractor \textit{at the image level}, which can generally be categorized into knowledge-based and heuristics-based methods.\\ \textbf{Knowledge-based methods} predict distractor using external knowledge sources.
+Among them, pre-trained features from ResNet~\citep{zhang2024gaussian,xu2024wild}, diffusion models~\citep{sabour2024spotlesssplats}, and DINO~\citep{Ren2024NeRF, kulhanek2024wildgaussians} guide visibility map prediction, effectively weighting reconstruction loss.
+Recent works~\citep{chen2024nerf,otonari2024entity,nguyen2024rodus} directly employ state-of-the-art segmentation models such as SAM~\citep{kirillov2023segment} or Entity Segmentation~\citep{qi2022high} to establish clear distractor boundaries.
+Although these approaches demonstrate certain improvements~\citep{martin2021nerf,chen2022hallucinated,lee2023semantic} with additional priors, they struggle to differentiate the distractor from static target scenes~\citep{chen2024nerf,otonari2024entity}. \textbf{Heuristics-based approaches} employ handcrafted statistical metrics to distinguish distractor, emphasizing robustness and uncertainty analysis~\citep{sabour2023robustnerf, goli2024bayes,ungermann2024robust}.
 These methods exploit the observation that regions containing distractor typically manifest optimization inconsistencies.
 Therefore, they seek to predict outliers and mitigate their impact in residual losses.
 Regrettably, these approaches suffer from significant scene-specific data dependencies and frequently confound distractor with inherently challenging reconstruction regions, limiting their effectiveness in generalizable contexts.